lorinatsivinirana/Floor-tile-calculator/Readme.md

 # Floor tile calculator

-This application calculate the number of tiles needed and price for given room dimension.
+This application calculates the number of tiles needed and price for a given room dimension.

 Official Page: https://medium.com/@LorX/floor-tile-calculator-a-browser-extension-used-to-calculate-the-number-of-tiles-needed-and-price-8d5c9711a436

+## Description
+###Floor tile calculator helps you with your tile shopping.

+*100% free without any adware/spyware.
+*Just enter room dimension, tile size and price.
+*FTC calculates instantly the number of tiles and the total price for a room.

 ## Author: Lorina Tsivinirana
 ## Download